aisecred/MCPoke/README.md

 - **Session export / import** — export the full session (servers, schemas, history, findings, notes, triage status) to JSON and reload it later; use **Export Session** / **Import Session** in the top toolbar
 - **Request history** — every call is logged with method, args, status, and elapsed time; filter by tool name, server, or args; replay any entry, export as JSON or Markdown
 - **Custom request headers** — set arbitrary headers per server (e.g. `X-API-Key`, `X-Tenant-ID`) sent on every request alongside the Bearer token; shown as a green **hdrs** badge in the sidebar
-- **HTTP/SOCKS proxy support** — route traffic per-server through Burp Suite or any HTTP/SOCKS proxy
+- **HTTP/SOCKS proxy support** — route traffic per-server through any HTTP/SOCKS proxy (e.g. for traffic inspection)

 ### UI
 - **Resizable panes** — all four column panels and the history row are drag-resizable; layout persists in localStorage